Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-In the following we show \revrev{}{additional object hit rate} results for the two \revrev{extremes when}{extreme cases for bandwidth variation across clients of} \revrev{(a) all clients have the same bandwidth,}{(a) constant bandwidth (identical for all clients)} and \revrev{(b) we use samples from the national speed test samples (spread across both geography and cellular technologies).
-These two cases represent the two ends of the variability spectrum, both in terms of bandwidth variability and in terms of hit rates (Figure~\ref{fig:traces-constant}).
-When interpreting these results, it is important to remember that speedtests often are used to diagnose problems in a network and that the actual bandwidth conditions today typically differ substantially from network-to-network.
-For example, mobile users in a mountainous coast area, such as the users in the Norway traces, may see much higher bandwidth variability and uncertainty than rate-capped users that may not see the same cross-user competition~cite{KrCH18}.
-Therefore, the national speedtest results (based on samples measured over many locations and technologies) presents an extreme case that may not be present higher bandwidth variations than the clients connecting to a typical CDN-cache delivering 360$\degree$ video.
-In fact, motivated by}{(b) the bandwidth distribution obtained by drawing random samples from measurements collected by mobile 3G and 4G users of a dominant national speed testing service~\cite{anon16}.
-When interpreting these results, it is important to note that clients sharing an edge-cache \revtwo{}{(e.g., operated by a CDN or in cooperation with a CDN)} might be expected to experience more similar bandwidth conditions than in the speed testing data.
-Also, with} the introduction of cap-based solutions~\cite{KrCH18}, and other streaming-aware network solutions, used by different operators to stabilize HAS performance, improve QoE, and to reduce unnecessary bandwidth usage, \revrev{we believe that}{it seems likely that} many networks in the future will provide fairly stable conditions for their streaming clients. \revrev{Of this reason,}{Therefore,} we believe that \revrev{most future networks will have}{likely} bandwidth variations \revrev{somewhere in-between}{fall between} these two extremes.
+\revAA{{\bf Impact of average bandwidth:} In Figure~\ref{fig:simulations-44D} we show additional object hit rate results for the two extreme cases of (a) constant bandwidth (identical for all clients) and (b) the bandwidth distribution obtained by drawing random samples from measurements collected by mobile 3G and 4G users of a dominant national speed testing service~\cite{anon16}.
+When interpreting these results, it is important to note that clients sharing an edge-cache (e.g., operated by a CDN or in cooperation with a CDN) might be expected to experience more similar bandwidth conditions than in the speed testing data.
+Also, with the introduction of cap-based solutions~\cite{KrCH18}, and other streaming-aware network solutions, used by different operators to stabilize HAS performance, improve QoE, and to reduce unnecessary bandwidth usage, it seems likely that many networks in the future will provide fairly stable conditions for their streaming clients.
+Therefore, we believe that likely bandwidth variations fall between these two extremes.}{{\bf Bandwidth variation baselines:} Figure~\ref{fig:simulations-44-and-45-all} shows additional object hit rate results for the two extreme cases of constant bandwidth (identical for all clients), and the bandwidth distribution obtained by drawing random samples from measurements collected by mobile 3G and 4G users of a dominant national speed testing service~\cite{anon16}.
+When interpreting these results, it is important to note that clients sharing an edge-cache (e.g., operated by a CDN or in cooperation with a CDN) might be expected to experience more similar bandwidth conditions than in the speed testing data.
+Also, with the introduction of cap-based solutions~\cite{KrCH18}, and other streaming-aware network solutions, used by different operators to stabilize HAS performance, improve QoE, and to reduce unnecessary bandwidth usage, it seems likely that many networks in the future will provide fairly stable conditions for their streaming clients.
+Therefore, we believe that likely bandwidth variations fall between these two extremes.}